rayofreflection/.github/profile/README.md

 ## 📜 Code of Conduct

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive experience for everyone in our creative community.
+(Don't click the above link on CODE OF CONDUCT, it won't work.)

 ---